Congressional District # 10

 • Mitigation of impacted wetlands and creation of new wetlands to replace those lost to contamination or the cleanup

 The site is currently in the Operations and Maintenance phase of the remedy.
-Five-Year Reviews of the site were completed in 2001, 2006, and 2011.
-The 2011 Five-Year Review concluded that a protectiveness determination for the remedy at the G&H Landfill Site cannot be made without further evaluation of the groundwater/leachate extraction systems.
-U.S. EPA expects that these evaluations will take approximately twelve months to conduct, and will issue an addendum to the Five-Year Review once a protectiveness determination is complete.
+Five-Year Reviews of the remedy were completed in 2001, 2006, and 2011.
+The 2011 Five-Year Review (FYR) concluded that a protectiveness determination could not be made without further evaluation of the groundwater/leachate extraction systems.
+Subsequent to the 2011 FYR, U.S. EPA issued notice to the parties responsible for the clean-up that they must develop Corrective Action Plans (CAPs) to address deficiencies in the remedy.
+These deficiencies include the following:

 ContactsRemedial Project Manager, U.S. EPA